jinyuan-zhang/jinyuan-zhang.github.io/_pages/about.md

 # About Me
 <p style="text-align:justify">
 I am a Ph.D.
-Candidate in the Finance Department at [INSEAD](https://www.insead.edu/faculty-research/academic-areas/finance).
+Candidate in the Finance Department at <a href="https://www.insead.edu/faculty-research/academic-areas/finance" target="_blank">INSEAD</a>.
 My research interests lie in the area of financial intermediation, including banking, pension funds, and mutual funds.
 I study the impact of macro-level policy on micro-level behaviors and the subsequent consequences of such behavioral changes on the real economy.</p>

 <p style="text-align:justify">I am advised by Prof. <a href="https://faculty.insead.edu/joel-peress/home" target="_blank">Joel Peress</a>, Prof. <a href="https://sites.google.com/site/idrechsl/" target="_blank">Itamar Drechsler</a> ,  Prof. <a href="https://sites.google.com/site/johnkuongkcf/home" target="_blank">John Kuong</a>, and Prof. <a href="https://sites.google.com/site/guillaumevuillemey/home" target="_blank">Guillaume Vuillemey</a>.</p>